-- 9. When the blood drop is large enough, fill the microcuvette in 1 continuous process.
+- 9. When the blood drop is large enough, fill the microcuvette in one continuous process.
 Do NOT refill! - 10.
 Wipe off excess blood from the outside of the microcuvette with a clean, lint-free wipe being careful not to touch the open end of the microcuvette, which could result in blood being drawn out of it. - 11.
 Look for air bubbles in the filled microcuvette.
 If present, discard the microcuvette, and fill a new one from a new drop of blood.
 Small bubbles around the edge can be ignored.

 - 12. Place the filled microcuvette in the cuvette holder.
 This must be performed within 10 minutes after filling the microcuvette! - 13.
 Gently slide the cuvette holder to the measuring position. - 14.
-During the measurement, an hourglass and 3 fixed dashes will be shown on the display. - 15.
+During the measurement, an hourglass and three fixed dashes will be shown on the display. - 15.
 After 15-60 seconds, the hemoglobin value of the sample is displayed.
 The result will remain on the display as long as the cuvette holder is in the measuring position.
-When operating on battery power, the analyzer will automatically turn off after approximately 5 minutes. - 16.
-Although the reagents are present in the microcuvette in extremely low quantities, consult local environment authorities for proper disposal.
-Always handle blood specimens with care; they might be infectious.
+When operating on battery power, the analyzer will automatically turn off after approximately 5 minutes.

+16. Always handle blood specimens with care; they might be infectious.
+Dispose of used microcuvettes into a red biohazard (sharps) container.